 Types of GRE Tests

-If you need more information regarding the test and its pattern, the Official Guide to the GRE will be extremely beneficial for you as it includes all the information related to the GRE exam.
-Besides, the guide also includes full length tests, test-taking strategies, hundreds of practice questions etc., that will help you in the preparation for the GRE.
+If you want to be well-acquainted with the GRE format and exam pattern, we suggest you solve GRE previous year question papers.
+You can get previous year test papers from the Official Guide to the GRE as it includes all the information related to the GRE exam.
+Besides, the guide also includes full-length tests, test-taking strategies, hundreds of practice questions etc. that will help you in the preparation of your GRE exam.
 You can buy the guide from the official website of the GRE.

 The Pattern of the GRE Test

-Text Completion — This is the last sub-section under verbal reasoning.
-Here, you get a passage with upto three blanks.
-Your choice of the first blank will not affect the others.
-This section is unique to the GRE, and we recommend that you practice various GRE previous year question papers to acquaint yourself with this question.
+- Text Completion — Text Completion assesses your ability to evaluate a written text, and reason from what you have read in the given passage.
+Here, the question presents a passage with up to three to five blanks.
+You must fill in the blanks by selecting the best possible answer from the choices given.
+This section is unique to the GRE, and we recommend that you practice various GRE previous year papers to acquaint yourself with the question type.

 Here’s a verbal reasoning sample question from the GRE official website.